fredcooke/Cheetah/README.md

 Please see [FreeEMS.org](http://freeems.org) for the most up to date information and links for this project and all of the other aspects of the FreeEMS project.

+At the end is a glossary which you may need to reference when reading the goals.

 ### Goals

 These may be too ambitious and can be cut back inline with reality when required.